dipjyotimetia/dipjyotimetia.github.io/docs/portfolio.md

 **Dates Employed**: April 2018 – May 2020
 **Location**: Melbourne, Australia

-- Working as a Software Development Engineer in Test
+- Employed as a Software Development Engineer in Test, my journey has encompassed a wide array of impactful roles and responsibilities, as outlined below:
 - Started by creating Mobile Automation Framework from scratch using [**Appium**](https://appium.io/) with gradle to test native mobile apps for iOS and Android, which supports jenkins integration for CI/CD pipeline and artifactory with ability to run in cloud AWS device farm.
 - Setup [**SeeTest Cloud**](https://experitest.com/) on premise from scratch, starting from getting Experitest vendor, setup server to develop framework to test mobile application iOS & Android in on prem cloud.
 - Created on demand mobile app & api testing by integrated slack with jenkins.